pchartrand/temperature-monitor/README.md

 --
 NTCs have a non-linear temperature to resistance relationship, which can be modelized with a third order polynomial.

-In order to figure out the coefficients, you have to measure the resistance of the ntc at different temperatures, using an ohmmeter, a freezer, ice, water that you will heat and a reference thermometer.
+In order to figure out the coefficients of the polynomial, you have to measure the resistance of the NTC at different temperatures, using an ohmmeter, a freezer, some ice, water that you will heat and a reference thermometer.
 These are the readings I got.
+Yours will probably be different.

 <table>
 <tr><th>T(c)</th><th>Rntc(Ko)</th></tr>